mark150454/CMP2089M-Group-Project/README.md

 # CMP2089M-Group-Project

-The repository for the year 2 group project module assignment.
+This repository is for all programming files for the group project AI program.
+Anyone in the group can add to this repository.